ShAd0W20/docker-compose-templates/README.md

 You can find each file inside the folders specified by its name

+## Notes

+- The files are not intended to be used in production, they are just examples of how to use docker compose to run a service
+- I'm not a docker expert, so if you find any error or have any suggestion, please let me know and I'll fix it as soon as possible
+- I'm assuming you have docker and docker-compose installed in your machine and that you know how to use them (if not, please check the official documentation)
+- If you want to contribute, see the section below

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.